Skip to main content

 The ZOE journey is all about building sustainable habits and fostering a healthy mindset around food.
 Think about what you can add to your plate to support your blood sugar, blood fat, gut health, and overall wellness, rather than restricting yourself.

-For example, I like to enhance my festive meals by adding:
+For example, I like to enhance my holiday meals by adding:

-• Yoghurt and mixed berries to Christmas pudding to build a balanced dessert.
+• Yoghurt and mixed berries to my choice of dessert.

-• Herbs and spices e.g. cinnamon, nutmeg and thyme to each dish for gut health benefits.
+• Herbs and spices to each dish for gut health benefits.

-• Nuts and seeds sprinkled over roasted seasonal veggies to balance blood sugar.
+• Nuts and seeds sprinkled over roasted seasonal veggies for a high quality fat and fibre boost.

 • Extra-virgin olive oil to salads for high-quality fats.